 In June 2016, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The standard replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The standard, and subsequent amendments are effective for annual periods beginning after December 15, 2022, and interim periods within those annual periods.
-The Company's implementation will be effective January 1, 2023.
-The Company is actively assessing our data and model needs and are evaluating the impact of adopting the standard.
-We expect to recognize a one-time cumulative effect adjustment to the allowance for loan losses as of the beginning of the first reporting period in which the new standard is effective.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.
+The standard replaced the incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+The standard, and subsequent amendments were effective for annual periods beginning after December 15, 2022, and interim periods within those annual periods.
+The Company's implementation was effective January 1, 2023.
+The Company recorded a one-time cumulative effect adjustment to the allowance for credit losses as of January 1, 2023.

+The adoption of the standard had the following impact on the Company's financial statements: